Read next

 Reinforcement Learning

-Hierarchical structures can lead us to safe and efficient AI systems
+Hierarchical structures can be the key to safe and efficient AI systems

-A notorious problem faced by neural networks are adversarial attacks.
-They consist of applying small perturbations to sensor inputs that can be caused by usual noise or even malicious attacks that can be enough to alter the decisions given by the neural network [1].
-Increasing the robustness and deriving proper testing is an urgent matter when it comes to deep learning.
+A notorious problem that neural networks must deal with are adversarial attacks.
+These are small perturbations of the sensor inputs that can be caused by ordinary noise or even malicious attacks.
+Under certain circumstances, they are sufficient to change the decisions made by the neural network [1].
+It is therefore an urgent task for deep learning to increase its robustness and to develop appropriate testing methods.

-Neural networks must also be better explained in order to achieve safer AI, as neural networks are usually treated as black boxes.
-In that sense, formalizing the requirements that specify the intended behavior of such systems is not a trivial task.
-The reason AI is used in the first place is because describing the desired behavior cannot be easily done with the use of explainable logic [2].
-Being able to reason the decision taken by the model is a necessary step in the validation and verification of such systems.
+Furthermore, neural networks also need to be better explained to achieve safer AI, as they are typically treated as black boxes.
+Hence, formalizing the requirements that specify the intended behavior of such systems is not a trivial task.
+The reason AI is used in the first place is that describing the desired behavior is not easily done by using explicable logic [2].
+Nonetheless, being able to justify the decision made by the model is a necessary step in the validation and verification of such systems.

-The root of this problem comes from a well-known issue for RL: the curse of dimensionality, which describes how the number of states exponentially grows with task complexity, easily becoming a computationally intractable problem.
-Improving sample efficiency is therefore paramount for deploying RL in complex scenarios.
+The root of this problem stems from a well-known problem in Reinforcement Learning: the curse of dimensionality.
+It describes how the number of states grows exponentially with task complexity, easily becoming a computationally intractable problem.
+Improving sampling efficiency is therefore paramount to deploying Reinforcement Learning models in complex scenarios.

-Sample efficiency refers to the amount of data the agent needs to experience before reaching a chosen target level of performance [3].
+Sample efficiency refers to the amount of data the agent needs to experience to reach a chosen target level of performance [3].
 The fewer interactions with the environment required for the agent to learn a good control strategy, the more efficient the learning method.
-Increasing sample efficiency can be achieved by better structuring the model to process the collected data more efficiently and using better strategies to interact with the environment.
+The sample efficiency can be increased by better structuring the model to process the collected data more efficiently and by using better strategies to interact with the environment.
+A promising approach is data efficient Hierarchical Reinforcement Learning (HRL).

-Hierarchical RL (HRL) tackles problems like sample inefficiency, scalability and generalization by breaking the problem down into modules that have different levels of abstraction.
-It opposes end-to-end learning, which consists of optimizing via a single model that is responsible for processing the input that comes from the sensors and outputting the decision that will be sent to the actuators.
+Hierarchical Reinforcement Learning addresses problems such as sample inefficiency, scalability, and generalization.
+By decomposing the problem into modules with various levels of abstraction, efficiency is increased.
+It contrasts with end-to-end learning, which consists of optimizing over a single model.
+It is solely responsible for processing the input coming from the sensors and outputting the decision to be sent to the actuators.

-Multiple studies in neuroscience and behavioral psychology suggest that our brain is structured in a hierarchical manner.
-For instance, toddlers already use temporal abstraction to generate subgoals when solving their tasks [4].
-Guiding our behavior in accordance with goals, plans and broader contextual knowledge is what sets human beings apart and allows us to solve highly complex problems [5].
+Several studies in neuroscience and behavioral psychology suggest that our brains in a hierarchical manner.
+For example, even infants use temporal abstraction to generate subgoals when solving their tasks [4].
+Guiding our behavior in accordance with goals, plans, and broader contextual knowledge is what distinguishes humans and allows us to solve complex problems [5].

-The core idea of HRL, inspired by such biological shreds of evidence, is to learn how to solve a task by learning specific skills (also called abstract actions) that are combined to accomplish higher-level goals.
-A great impact on sample efficiency comes from the fact that the set of learned skills can be leveraged to solve variations of the task or even completely novel ones.
+Inspired by such biological evidence, the core idea of Hierarchical Reinforcement Learning is to learn how to solve a task by learning specific skills (also called abstract actions) that are combined to achieve higher-level goals.
+A significant impact on sample efficiency comes from the fact that the set of learned skills can be used to solve variations of the task or even completely new ones.

 Industries such as automotive and avionics have traditionally designed their safety-critical systems in a modular fashion.
-This modular approach facilitates maintainability, the implementation of redundancy modules and tracing back the root of a detected failure on both hardware and software systems.
-This can serve as motivation for designing AI models that solve complex tasks by breaking the problem down into subproblems that can be understood and verified much more easily.
-HRL is therefore a viable approach to achieving safer AI-based systems.
+This modular approach facilitates maintainability, the implementation of redundancy modules, and the traceability of a detected failure in both hardware and software systems.
+This can serve as a motivation for designing AI models that solve complex tasks by breaking the problem down into subproblems that are much easier to understand and verify.
+Data-efficient Hierarchical Reinforcement Learning is therefore a viable approach to achieving safer AI-based systems.

-Even though research on AI has come a long way and obtained impressive results, there is still much to be done in terms of deploying learning-based models in real, complex, safety-critical applications.
-Hierarchical reinforcement learning is a promising approach that can help to achieve this audacious goal.
+Although AI research has come a long way and achieved impressive results, there is still much to be done to deploy learning-based models in real-world, complex, safety-critical applications.
+Model-based Hierarchical Reinforcement Learning is a promising approach that can help achieve this audacious goal.

 [1] Lütjens, Björn, Michael Everett, and Jonathan P. How.
 “Certified adversarial robustness for deep reinforcement learning.”
 Conference on Robot Learning.
 PMLR, 2020.